-Use of publicly available information for assessment of PEP
+Use of publicly available information for assessment of non-Hong Kong PEP

-- A. TCSP licensees must establish and maintain effective procedures (for example making reference to publicly available information and/or screening against commercially available databases) for determining whether a customer or a beneficial owner of a customer is a PEP.
-These procedures should extend to the connected parties of the customer using a risk-based approach. - B. TCSP licensees may also use publicly available information or refer to relevant reports and databases on corruption risk published by specialised national, international, non-governmental and commercial organisations to assess which countries are most vulnerable to corruption (an example of which is Transparency International's 'Corruption Perceptions Index', which ranks countries according to their perceived level of corruption).
-TCSP licensees should be vigilant where either the country to which the customer has business connections or the business/industrial sector is more vulnerable to corruption. - 5.35 When TCSP licensees know that a particular customer or beneficial owner is a PEP, they should, before establishing a business relationship or continuing an existing business relationship where the customer or the beneficial owner is subsequently found to be a PEP, apply all the following EDD measures: - (a) obtaining approval from its senior management; - (b) taking reasonable measures to establish the customer's or the beneficial owner's source of wealth and the source of the funds; and
+- A. TCSP licensees must establish and maintain effective procedures (for example making reference to publicly available information and/or screening against commercially available databases) for determining whether a customer or a beneficial owner of a customer is a non-Hong Kong PEP31. - B. TCSP licensees may also use publicly available information or refer to relevant reports and databases on corruption risk published by specialised national, international, non-governmental and commercial organisations to assess which countries are most vulnerable to corruption (an example of which is Transparency International's 'Corruption Perceptions Index', which ranks countries according to their perceived level of corruption).
+TCSP licensees should be vigilant where either the country to which the customer has business connections or the business/industrial sector is more vulnerable to corruption. - 5.34 When TCSP licensees know that a particular customer or beneficial owner is a non-Hong Kong PEP, they should, before establishing a business relationship or continuing an existing business relationship where the customer or the beneficial owner is subsequently found to be a non-Hong Kong PEP, apply all the following EDD measures32: - (a) obtaining approval from its senior management; and - (b) taking reasonable measures to establish the customer's or the beneficial owner's source of wealth and the source of the funds.